erkamguresen/state/schemas/README.md

 - boolean
 - null

 Notice functions aren't in this list!
-You data should _do_ anything.
+You data should not _do_ anything.
 It should just be some stored information.
 Your application does things _to_ the data.

 For now your data will be written as JavaScript, but following these type limitations will prepare you to work with JSON later on.